Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 This disease sometimes leads to various complications.
 Among them:

-Emphysema of the lungs - life prognosis
+Emphysema - life prognosis

 However, it should be said right away that it is impossible to completely recover from this disease.
-The peculiarity of the disease is constant progression.
+The peculiarity of the disease is its constant progression.
 Even if treatment is being carried out.

-• Quitting smoking completely
+• Complete smoking cessation

-Prevention of pulmonary emphysema
+Prevention of emphysema

 1. Stop consuming tobacco products.